-I loved Jake and Tyler, but I just couldn’t help but feel a much more earned sense of pride from my lineage.
+I loved Bodhi and Leo, but I just couldn’t help but feel a much more earned sense of pride from my lineage.
 My dad had worked hard to get where he was, and we came from a very well educated, very prestigious line of people.
-We earned our position in society.
-But even though Jake and Tyler may not have had the same sort of pedigree, I wasn’t about to lose them as friends.
-They couldn’t help who their parents were, and regardless of how they got there, they were in the same social sphere I was.
+We earned our position in society, and society was right to recognize and protect that kind of thing.
+But even though Bodhi and Leo may not have had the same sort of pedigree, I wasn’t about to lose them as friends.
+They couldn’t help who their parents were, and regardless of how they got there, they were still considered to be in the same social sphere I was, even if they were at the bottom of the top of society.
 They were useful, they were enjoyable, and I needed them.

+Maybe “needed” is a strong word for someone like me – a girl who didn’t need anything she couldn’t get if she asked.
+But I really did feel as though I needed Bodhi and Leo.
+They seemed like the only others in our sphere who weren’t completely caught up in the same rat race everyone else was.
+While everyone else was fake, they were so very real.
+In a world where almost everything was now artificial – including much of the intelligence – that which was real seemed precious.

-We finished up our joking, and headed off to fourth period, where the dreaded history class awaited.
-As we walked in and made our way to our seats, we noticed a huge explosion portrayed as a hologram in the middle of the room.
-“Maybe class will be interesting today,” Jake said.
+After we finished up our joking we headed off to fourth period where the dreaded history class awaited us.
+We walked into class and shuffled our way to our seats, where we noticed an image of a huge explosion portrayed via a hologram in the middle of the room.
+“Maybe class will actually be interesting today,” Bodhi said.

 “Why?
-Do you have a good lunch to think about today?”
-Tyler said jokingly.
+What’s in your lunch to daydream about today?”
+Leo said jokingly.

 “Funny.
-But seriously, whatever it looks like we’re talking about has got to be better than having to read a thousand year old constitution or learn about the intergalactic treaty,” responded Jake, with a tone of hopeful, yet doubtful anticipation.
+But seriously, whatever it looks like we’re talking about has got to be better than having to read a thousand year old constitution or learn about the Intergalactic Treaty,” responded Bodhi, with a tone of hopeful, yet doubtful anticipation.

 “I guess you’re right,” I said, “but I’m still skeptical.
 Somehow Mr. Jamison always ends up making class boring.”

 “Take your seats.
-Take your seats,” shouted Mr. Jamison.
-“I am particularly excited about today’s lesson, as I can see most of you are as well.
+Take your seats,” shouted a stout, balding, spectacled Mr. Jamison.
+“I am particularly excited about today’s lesson, and I can see most of you are as well.
 But I can assure you that by the end of this class, this explosive image which has kindled and stoked the fires of your imagination will pale in comparison to the fracturous and epiphanatic events of what was really the first intergalactic war.”

 “Why does he always talk like that?”
 I asked.

-“Maybe he expects highschoolers to have good vocabulary?” replied Tyler.
+“Maybe he expects high schoolers to have a vocabulary that consists of more than every four-letter word known to the universe?” replied Leo.

 Here we go again.
-Now Tyler was on Mr. Jamison’s side, which I couldn’t let go uncontested.
-Tyler knew that too, which is why he did it.
-“Well smooth talking and BSing aren’t skills that come natural to all of us.
-Plus, I’m pretty sure half of the words he uses aren’t even real.”
+Now Leo was on Mr. Jamison’s side, which I couldn’t let go uncontested.
+Leo knew that too, which is why he did it.
+“Well, I’m pretty sure half of the words he uses aren’t even real.”

-I felt pretty good about that comeback.
-Not only did I make a statement about Tyler’s character and “skills,” I also defeated the basis for his attack which implied that I didn’t have good vocabulary.
-That good feeling quickly dissipated.

-“And what, may I ask, makes a word ‘real?’” inquired Tyler.
+“And what, may I ask, makes a word ‘real?’” inquired Leo.